WeeBeasties/Introductory_Statistics/chapter9.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title       : Chapter 9 - Hypothesis Testing with One Variable description : Insert the chapter description here